 - A slow metabolism

-It's important to maintain good intestinal transit.
-Slow intestinal transit can lead to the proliferation of bad bacteria, resulting in bloating and gas.2, 3 4 ,5, 8
+It is important to maintain good intestinal transit.
+Slow intestinal transit can lead to the proliferation of bad bacteria, resulting in bloating or gas.2, 3 4 ,5, 8

-5) Iron deficiency: why and what to eat?
+5) Iron deficiency or deficiency: why and what to eat?

-Iron deficiency refers to a low level of iron in the body, while deficiency is a more general term that can encompass both low iron levels without anemia and low iron levels with anemia (lack of red blood cells or hemoglobin).
+Iron deficiency refers to a low level of iron in the body, while a deficiency is a more general term that can encompass both low iron without anemia and low iron with anemia (lack of red blood cells or hemoglobin).
 Iron deficiency is the most common cause of anemia, causing fatigue, shortness of breath and paleness, and is diagnosed by a blood test.
-It may be due to inadequate nutrition, blood loss or increased needs such as pregnancy or heavy menstruation.
-It is treated with iron supplements.4, 6
+It may be due to insufficient nutrition, blood loss or increased needs such as pregnancy, heavy menstruation.
+It is treated with iron supplementation.4, 6

-Is it possible to suffer from iron deficiency after menstruation, especially if periods are heavy?
+Is it possible to have iron deficiency after menstruation, especially if periods are heavy?

-It's possible to suffer from iron deficiency after menstruation, particularly if it's heavy.
-This monthly blood loss depletes the body's iron reserves, potentially leading to iron-deficiency anemia (a deficiency of the body's iron reserves).
-Abundant blood loss can result in a loss of 2 to 4 mg of iron per day, an amount difficult to compensate for through diet alone.
+It is possible to suffer from iron deficiency after menstruation, particularly if they are heavy.
+This monthly blood loss depletes the body's iron stores, which can lead to iron deficiency anemia (a deficiency in the body's iron stores).
+This heavy blood loss can lead to a loss of 2 to 4 mg of iron per day, an amount that is difficult to compensate for through diet alone.

-Symptoms of iron-deficiency anemia include fatigue and weakness, shortness of breath, dizziness, headaches, paleness, etc.4, 5, 6
+Symptoms of iron deficiency anemia include fatigue and weakness, shortness of breath, dizziness, headache, paleness, etc.4, 5, 6

-The rate of intestinal iron absorption varies according to several factors:
+The rate of iron absorption in the intestine varies depending on several factors:

-- When iron reserves decrease, its absorption rate increases, and vice versa, i.e. when iron reserves in the body are high, its absorption rate decreases.
+- When iron reserves decrease, its absorption rate increases and vice versa, that is to say when iron reserves in the body are high, its absorption rate decreases.

-- Haem iron (animal source) is better absorbed than non-haem iron (plant source).
+- Heme iron (animal source) is better absorbed than non-heme iron (plant source).

 - Meat proteins and the presence of vitamin C increase the absorption of iron from plants.

-- Polyphenols (wine), tannin (tea), coffee and certain proteins found in legumes reduce the absorption of non-haem iron.
+- Polyphenols (wine), tannin (tea), coffee and certain proteins found in legumes reduce the absorption of non-heme iron.

-- Some fiber-rich foods reduce iron absorption.
-Whole-grain products, bran, soy and soy-derived products contain phytates that bind to iron and limit its absorption.4, 5
+- Certain foods high in fiber reduce iron absorption.
+Whole grain products, bran, soy and soy products contain phytates which bind to iron and limit its absorption.4, 5

-It is possible to counteract some of the negative effects of foods that reduce iron absorption:
+It is possible to partially counteract the negative effect of foods that reduce iron absorption:

-- including a source of meat, fish or poultry at every meal
+- including a source of meat, fish or poultry with each meal

 - avoiding coffee or tea with meals4, 5

-6) How can the immune system be supported to overcome urinary tract and/or vaginal infections?
+6) How to support the immune system to overcome urinary and/or vaginal infections?

-Urinary tract infections affect 80% of women at least once in their lives.
-According to Sherry Torkos, pharmacist and author of "The benefits of Berries", although the burning sensation, frequency and urgency of urinary tract infections are not uniquely female, they nevertheless account for a very large proportion of those affected.
-At least one infection affects half of all women over 65 every year.
+Urinary tract infections affect 80% of women at least once in their life.
+According to Sherry Torkos, pharmacist and author of "The Benefits of Berries", although the burning sensation, frequency and urgency of UTIs are not unique to women, they nevertheless represent a very large proportion of affected individuals.
+At least one infection affects half of women aged over 65 each year.

-In general, urinary tract infections are caused by bacteria (the most common being E. Coli), frequently present in the vagina, colon and rectum, and introduced through the urethra (the canal that evacuates urine).5
+In general, urinary infections are caused by bacteria (the most common being E. Coli), frequently found in the vagina, colon and rectum, and introduced through the urethra (the tube that carries urine).5

-To support the immune system and fight urinary or vaginal infections, it's essential to drink plenty of water, practice good hygiene (wiping from front to back, urinating after each act of intercourse), wear cotton underwear, avoid perfumed products, and manage stress.
+To support the immune system and fight against urinary or vaginal infections, it is essential to drink plenty of water, practice good practice (wipe from front to back, urinate after each intercourse), wear cotton underwear, avoid perfumed products, and manage stress.

-The addition of probiotics and a balanced diet can also help maintain a healthy microbiome and boost immune defenses.
+The addition of probiotics and a balanced diet can also help maintain a healthy microbiome and strengthen the immune system.
 One medicinal plant to consider is cranberry.
-The probiotics it contains can help prevent bacteria from adhering to the walls of the urinary tract.4, 5
+The probiotics it contains can help prevent bacteria from sticking to the walls of the urinary tract.4, 5

 7) Is there a link between skin problems and the menstrual cycle?
-And what to do about it?
+And what to do?

-The skin is the largest organ in the human body, protecting us from the outside world.
-It is our primary immune barrier.
-It excretes waste products, regulates body temperature and acts as a gateway for sweat and sebum.
+The skin is the largest organ in the human body and protects us from the outside world.
+It is our first immune barrier.
+It allows the excretion of waste while ensuring the regulation of our body temperature and constitutes a gateway for sweat and sebum.

-Most of the skin changes that occur during puberty and later in life are due to small glands known as sebaceous glands.
-These generate and release an oily substance called sebum.
-Receptors in the sebaceous glands, like those in other areas of the skin, are sensitive to sex hormones.
+The majority of skin changes that occur during puberty and later in life are caused by small glands known as sebaceous glands.
+These generate and release a fatty substance called sebum.
+Receptors in sebaceous glands, like those in other areas of the skin, are sensitive to sex hormones.

-There's a close link between the menstrual cycle and skin problems, mainly acne, due to hormonal fluctuations such as the drop in estrogen and rise in testosterone before and during the period.
-The skin tends to produce more sebum before and during menstruation.
-Acne flare-ups often occur during the premenstrual phase and menstruation.1, 4, 5, 9
+There is a strong link between the menstrual cycle and skin problems, mainly acne, due to hormonal fluctuations like the drop in estrogen and the rise in testosterone before and during periods.
+The skin tends to produce more sebum before and during periods.
+Acne breakouts often occur during the premenstrual phase and periods.1, 4, 5, 9

 Natural supplements for women's health: Living Alchemy products

-Fermentation starts a life process that the company Living Alchemy uses to transform and perfect the active ingredients of living plants in each of its products.
+Fermentation starts a life process that the company Living Alchemy uses to transform and perfect the active substances of living plants in each of its products.

-You'll benefit from the millions of years of evolution of plants with their nutrients and active ingredients, and use them in natural medicine.
+You will benefit from millions of years of plant evolution with their nutrients, their active ingredients and you will use them in natural medicine.

-Living Alchemy's herbs are organic, the result of a long traditional fermentation process, and produced in small batches.
-This fermentation takes place in a kombucha kefir culture with diversified strains of therapeutic micro-organisms (yeast and bacteria).
-The final stage, cold lyophilization (dehydration), preserves all this life of activated micro-organisms and nutrients.
-And to preserve all this vitality, the products are encapsulated slowly.10
+The plants from the Living Alchemy company are organic, resulting from a long traditional fermentation, and manufactured in small batches.
+This fermentation takes place in a kombucha-kefir culture with diverse strains of therapeutic microorganisms (yeasts and bacteria).
+The final step, cold freeze-drying (dehydration), retains all of this life of activated (micro-organisms) and nutrients.
+And to preserve all this vitality, the encapsulation of the products is done slowly.10

 The potential benefits of herbs are activated by fermentation: